prajwalnoob672/instant_AId/README.md

 ###  Customer
 - Can view & update their profile
-- Register products, report incidents, and view their own data.
+- Register products, report incidents and view their own data.

 **Example: Report an Incident**
 ```http